GUIDE - Updated 2026-06-25

 Open JSON Formatter & Error CheckerQuick Answer

 A JSON formatter makes valid JSON easier to read.
-A JSON validator checks whether the input is valid JSON.
+A JSON validator checks whether the input conforms to JSON syntax.
 A JSON error checker goes one step further by explaining where parsing failed and what likely caused it.

 Comparison